MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Get-StorageFirmwareInformation.md

 ## OUTPUTS

 ### Boolean, UInt8, UInt8[], Boolean[], String[], String
 This cmdlet returns the following firmware information for a storage object:

 - **SupportsUpdate**.
 Indicates whether the device is capable of a Windows-compliant firmware update process.
 - **NumberOfSlots**.
 The number of firmware slots the device has.
 - **ActiveSlotId**.
 Identifies the slot id that corresponds to the slot containing the currently active firmware image.
 - **SlotId\[\]** - Array listing all slot IDs.
 - **IsSlotWritable\[\]**.
 Indicates if a firmware image can be downloaded to the slot represented by the ID in the **SlotId\[\]** array at the corresponding index.
 - **FirmwareVersionInSlot\[\]**.
 Array showing the firmware revision in each slot.
 - **Extended Status**.
 Error information from the storage provider.

 ## NOTES
 * This cmdlet is currently limited to use on PhysicalDisk objects.
+* When used in Failover Cluster, cmdlets from the Storage module operate on cluster level (all servers in the cluster).

 ## RELATED LINKS